ChihshengJ/hover/README.md

 **Currently the main functionalities only works on LaTeX compiled PDF documents.
 But heuristic parsing will be supported later for all kinds of papers.**

-The project is built with Vanilla JS and is dependent on [PDF.js](https://github.com/mozilla/pdf.js), which means that you can also directly access the texts as HTML elements, if you're interested in taking advantage of this feature, feel free to fork this project!
+The project is built with Vanilla JS and is dependent on [Embed PDF](https://www.embedpdf.com/)'s engine and Pdfium.

+<small>\*A significant portion of the codebase was developed with AI assistance; however, the author has 100% audited the code.</small>

 ---